 - 1. Demand ambitious standards of achievement and attendance for all pupils, overcoming disadvantage and advancing equality, instilling a strong sense of accountability in staff for the impact of their work on pupils' outcomes. - 2.
-Secure excellent teaching through an analytical understanding of how pupils learn and of the core features of successful classroom practice and curriculum design, leading to rich curriculum opportunities and pupils' well-being. - 3.
+Secure excellent teaching through an analytical understanding of how pupils learn and of the core features of successful classroom practice and curriculum design, leading to rich curriculum opportunities and pupils' well-being, taking full account of the school's Church of England foundation. - 3.
 Establish an educational culture of "open classrooms" as a basis for sharing best practice within and between schools, drawing on and conducting relevant research and robust data analysis. - 4.
-Create an ethos within which all staff are motivated and supported to develop their own skills and subject knowledge, and to support each other. - 5.
-Identify emerging talents, coaching current and aspiring leaders in a climate where excellence is the standard, leading to clear succession planning - 6.
-Hold all staff to account for their professional conduct and practice
+Create an ethos based on Christian values within which all staff are motivated and supported to develop their own skills and subject knowledge, and to support each other. - 5.
+Identify emerging talents, coaching current and aspiring leaders in a climate where excellence is the standard, leading to clear succession planning.
+Hold all staff to account for their professional conduct and practice.